ad3ller/emonitor/README.rst

     $ emonitor set simulate --key db --value simulate_2018

-Then initialise a database with a table that has columns that match the configured sensor names,
+`generate` will initialise a database with a table that has columns that match the configured sensor names,

 .. code-block:: bash